smhurf/lewagon_challenges/04-Decision-Science/04-Logistic-Regression/Recap/README.md

 ```
 ## SELLER P&L ANALYSIS

-The goal of this exercice is to compute, for each `seller_id`:
+The goal of this exercise is to compute, for each `seller_id`:

 - The **revenue** it brings (10% of each sales + 80 BRL per month)
 - The **cost** associated with all its bad reviews (1-star = 100 BRL, 2-star = 50, 3-star=40)